mycoboco/wcwidth.js/README.md

     console.log("\t".wcwidth);    // prints 3
     console.log("\0".wcwidth);    // prints 0

+The last option `monkeypatch` allows `wcwidth.js` to monkey-patch `String.prototype` to provide the getter `wcwidth`.
+Even if it is convenient to have a getter that looks like the native one, it is sometimes unwanted as adding a getter into `String.prototype` may break node.js's module system; you are not guaranteed to have the version your code `require`s through the getter if other modules you're using also depend on other versions of `wcwidth.js` (thanks to [timoxley](https://github.com/timoxley) for the information).
+By setting `monkeypatch` to `false`, `wcwidth.js` touches no global object and provides no getter but a callable method explained below.

-`wcwidth.js` also provides a methods.
+`wcwidth.js` also provides a method.
 Since JavaScript has no character type, it is meaningless to have two versions while POSIX does for C. The method also accepts a code value that can be obtained by the `charCodeAt()` method.